elcicd/el-CICD-docs/developer-quide.md

 # el-CICD Developer Guide

-The purpose of this document is to aid developers new to el-CICD in how to adapt their Git repositories to build and deploy with el-CICD.
-This document is **not** meant to be a comprehensive tutorial, but rather a basic reference for software developers whose Projects are to be built and deployed by el-CICD.  _**For a deeper explanation of el-CICD as a whole and its functionality, read the full manual in the README file in this repository.**_
+**The purpose of this document is to aid developers new to el-CICD in how to adapt their Git repositories to build and deploy with el-CICD.**

-This document assumes that the reader has working knowledge of JSON, YAML, Kubernetes, OKD and/or OpenShift, OKD Templates, Git, and is a software developer.
-For the remainder of the document wherever OKD is referenced, OpenShift may be safely inferred.

 ## Preamble